 Stabilizers, Thickeners and Gelling Agents

 These are widely used across many food product categories to improve stability and create a uniform texture by preventing emulsions from separating, ice crystals from forming and ingredients from settling.
 The starch-based category of thickeners includes arrowroot, corn, potato and tapioca.
-Vegetable gums include guar, locust bean and xanthan gum.
+Vegetable gums include guar and locust bean gum.
 Common protein-based thickeners include collagen, egg whites and gelatin.
-Alginic acid, alginates (sodium, potassium, calcium), agar-agar and carrageenan are polysaccharides derived from algae and seaweeds, while pectin is a polysaccharide originating from apple and citrus fruits.
+Alginic acid, alginates (sodium, potassium, calcium), agar-agar and carrageenan are polysaccharides derived from algae and seaweeds; whereas, pectin is a polysaccharide originating from apple and citrus fruits, and xanthan gum is obtained by fermenting a specific strain of bacteria.

 Leavening agents are incorporated into doughs and batters to increase the volume, shape and texture of baked goods.
 Common leavening agents include baking powder, beer, buttermilk, yeast, whey protein concentrate and yogurt.
 Used in a wide variety of sweet and savory products, these leavening agents can be found in cakes, cookies, breads, biscuits, scones, muffins and soda bread.